hnyu/seditor/README.md

 ## Code reading

-The entire SEditor algorithm is implemented in the file [./seditor_algorithm.py], although some basic understanding of ALF is required first.
+The entire SEditor algorithm is implemented in this [file](./seditor_algorithm.py), although some basic understanding of ALF is required first.

 ## Citation
 If you use SEditor in the research, please consider citing